-In this presentation, Hydro One is providing a guidance range for adjusted basic EPS for 2012 based on a normalized adjusted EPS for 2019 which takes into account one-time non-recurring items in 2019 including: catch-up earnings attributable to 2018 for the distribution segment, earnings above the regulated return on equity in the distribution segment, and insurance proceeds for the transmission segment, offset by costs related to the Avista transaction, and write-offs for the Lake Superior Link project.
+In this presentation, Hydro One is providing a guidance range for adjusted basic EPS for 2022 based on a normalized adjusted EPS for 2019 which takes into account one-time non-recurring items in 2019 including: catch-up earnings attributable to 2018 for the distribution segment, earnings above the regulated return on equity in the distribution segment, and insurance proceeds for the transmission segment, offset by costs related to the Avista transaction, and write-offs for the Lake Superior Link project.
 Hydro is also providing information about future rate base growth and potential future capital investments.
-The purpose of the guidance range for adjusted EPS in 2022 and information about future rate base growth and potential future capital investments, and others in evaluating the expected long-term performance of Hydro One's business.
+The purpose of the guidance range for adjusted EPS in 2022 and information about future rate base growth and potential future capital investments is to assist investors, shareholders, and others in evaluating the expected long-term performance of Hydro One's business.
 This information may not be appropriate for other purposes.
-Including the various assumptions underlying it, should be read in conjunction with "Forward-Looking Information" above and as may be found in Hydro One's filings with the securities regulatory authorities in Canada, which are available on SEDAR at www.sedar.com.
+Information about future rate base growth and potential future capital investments, including the various assumptions underlying it, should be read in conjunction with "Forward-Looking Information" above and as may be found in Hydro One's filings with the securities in Canada, which are available on SEDAR at www.sedar.com.
 Hydro One does not intend to update the guidance range for adjusted EPS in 2022 or information about future rate base growth or potential future capital investments except as required by applicable securities laws.